-Welcome to the Canada Research Chair site in Health, Ethics and Diversity at the University of British Columbia, Okanagan.
-Through our program of research we aspire to improve health and healthcare for diverse populations.
+Welcome to the Interdisciplinary Research Lab in Palliative and End of Life Care at the University of British Columbia, Okanagan.
+Through our program of research we aspire to improve care for those nearing end of life.

 We are committed to building community capacity and partnerships.
 We work with community groups across the country using community-based, participatory-action research.